Concepts

 |

-| Engine Version | Select a supported engine version based on the Database Engine Version Policy. | |
+| Engine Version | Select a supported engine version based on the Database engine version policy. | |

 | 2.
-Section Network Information | ||
+Network Information section | ||

 | Field | Description | |

-| Edge Gateway | Select an Edge Gateway to route network traffic between the database and other systems. | |
+| Edge Gateway | Select an Edge Gateway to route network traffic between the database cluster and other systems. | |

-| Network | Select the Network/Subnet where the database instance will be deployed.
+| Network | Select the Network/Subnet where the database cluster will be deployed.
 This defines access scope and network isolation. | |

 | 3.
 Section Engine Information | ||